American Express® Membership Rewards®

 These cards usually come with a lot of nice perks, such as an airline fee credit to cover baggage fees.

 Annual fees, of course.
 If your card has one, it's never pleasant to pay, and American Express® cards sometimes come with hefty ones.
-The Business Platinum® Card from American Express, for example, has a $450 annual fee, but you should only apply for a credit card with an annual fee if you believe that you'll spend enough and collect enough perks and discounts to pay for that annual fee.
-This card gets users 5 points on flights and prepaid hotels, 50 percent more points on purchases of $5,000 or more, 35 percent of points back when using points to book flights, an annual credit of up to $200 to pay for baggage fees, airport lounge access, a statement credit every four years after you apply for Global Entry ($100) or TSA Pre? ® ($85), and up to 100,000 bonus Membership Rewards® points once opening a new account.
+The Business Platinum® Card from American Express, for example, has a $595 annual fee (terms apply, See Rates and Fees), but you should only apply for a credit card with an annual fee if you believe that you'll spend enough and collect enough perks and discounts to pay for that annual fee.
+This card gets users 5 points on flights and prepaid hotels, 50 percent more points on purchases of $5,000 or more, 35 percent of points back when using points to book flights, an annual credit of up to $200 to pay for baggage fees, airport lounge access, a statement credit every four years after you apply for Global Entry ($100) or TSA Pre✓® ($85), and up to 100,000 bonus Membership Rewards® points once opening a new account.
 Plus, there are no interest charges associated with this card.
-When you look at things that way, suddenly the $450 annual fee might not seem so bad.
+When you look at things that way, suddenly the $595 annual fee might not seem so bad.

 Depending upon your spending habits and travel profile, the American Express® Membership Rewards® program may be well worth the participating cards' annual fees.